Fresh Flax Pasta Noodles

 - In a small bowl, stir together ground flax, water, salt and oil.
 Let stand for 10 minutes to thicken.

 - Meanwhile, measure flour onto work surface or in large bowl and create a mound with a small indent in the centre.
 Pour flax mixture into flour and using a fork start stirring the flour into the flax mixture.
 Knead dough incorporating more flour if necessary, 1 Tbsp (15 mL) at a time until dough is soft but not sticky.
 Cover with plastic wrap and let rest for 20 minutes.
 Cut dough into 4 pieces.
 Knead each piece gently with flour if slightly sticky.

 - Using pasta press, roll one piece at a time through first setting twice.
 Continue through settings until smooth, thin pasta piece is formed.
 Lay flat on floured surface; let dry for about 15 minutes.
 Continue with remaining dough.

 - For noodles place pasta sheet through fettuccine cutter and toss gently with more flour; set aside.

 - In a large pot of boiling salted water, cook noodles for about 3 minutes or until tender but still firm.
 Drain well and toss with your favorite sauce.

-SERVING SIZE: 1/4 batch of noodles.
-Each serving contains 1 Tbsp (15 mL) of flax.
+Serving Size: 1/4 batch of noodles.
+Each serving contains 1 Tbsp (15 mL) ground flaxseed.